ErSachinBhati/Docsify/README.md

 It will update the list of packages and sync them to the latest version.

+sudo   :  It is a way to run programs with the security privileges of another user.
+apt-get:  It is a command-line tool for handling packages, or software on system update :  it is updating the list of available packages from the repositories.

 Now, execute the following command in the terminal

 ```
 sudo apt-get install nodejs
 ```
 this command is used to install Node.js

 ```
 sudo apt-get install npm